 Figure A.2/H.248.12 Sequence diagram for opening the logical channel

 When logical channels are opened between terminals by the H.245 protocol, the MGC adds the streams between the multiplex and RTP terminations in the MG as per Figure A.2.
-The streams are described by the usual manner as described in 7.1/H.248.1.
+The streams are described by the usual manner as described in 7.1/[ITU-T H.248.1].
 The H.223 logical channel parameters define the H.223 multiplexing properties used for the stream towards the H.324 terminal, e.g., the adaptation layer to be used.
-When textual encoding is used, the property is coded within SDP by using H.248.15.
+When textual encoding is used, the property is coded within SDP by using [ITU-T H.248.15].

 Figure A.3/H.248.12 Sequence diagram for maximum PDU specification